Legend94rz/fasttorch/readme.md

 Then start parallel training with the help of the tool `torch.distributed.launch` offered by pytorch:

-`python -m torch.distributed.launch [your script].py`
+`python -m torch.distributed.launch --use_env [your script and parameters]`

 NOTE:
+1. `--use_env` is required because FastTorch reads the `LOCAL_RANK` from `os.environ`,
+   avoiding parses arguments from command line.

 1. When using `ModelCheckpoint`, users should ensure only the process whose local rank (or rank in global) equals to 0 saves the checkpoint.

     For example:
     ```